darkreader/darkreader/CONTRIBUTING.md

 Code changes predominantly **generated with AI are not allowed**.
 All comments and conversations must be held by humans.

-**Adding external dependencies** and any changes to `package.json` and lock files are forbidden.
+**Changes that should not be made:**
+ - adding external dependencies
-Any changes to build process are prohibited.
+ - changing the build process
+ - modifying `package.json`
+ - modifying lock files

-You can use any text editor or web IDE (for example, [Visual Studio Code](https://code.visualstudio.com/) or [WebStorm](https://www.jetbrains.com/webstorm/)) for editing the code.
+You can use any text editor or web IDE (for example, [Visual Studio Code](https://code.visualstudio.com/) or [WebStorm](https://www.jetbrains.com/webstorm/)) to edit the code.

-**Please preserve the code style** (for example, whitespaces, etc.).
-It can be done automatically by executing `npm run code-style`.
+**Please preserve the code style** (e.g. whitespaces).
+It can be performed automatically by executing `npm run code-style`.

-Run tests by executing `npm test` to verify it will pass.
+Run tests by executing `npm test` to verify your changes will pass.

-If your code is ready to be reviewed and merged, you can submit a **pull request** and wait for a **review**.
+If your code is ready to be reviewed and merged, please submit a **pull request** and wait for a **review**.